Starting your own business

 For more information on what’s involved in setting up and administering payroll, check out our advice on using payroll software.

-When you become self-employed, it's crucial to build a strong support network to navigate the challenges and maximise your chances of success.
+The last step of how to start your own business and become self-employed is to build a strong support network.
 As a self-employed professional, you don't have the built-in support system of a traditional workplace.
 However, there are various ways to establish a network that can provide guidance, collaboration opportunities, and emotional support.

 Explore professional associations and networking groups relevant to your industry or niche.
 These communities offer valuable resources, networking events, workshops, and mentorship opportunities.
 Engaging with like-minded professionals can expand your knowledge, foster relationships, and open doors to potential clients or partnerships.